zrg/resume/README.md

 ---

-## Senior Software Engineer / Guitar FX Mad Scientist
+## Senior Software Engineer / Front-End Web Developer / Guitar FX Mad Scientist

 Thoughtful, thorough, and inclusive, with 27 years experience with web technology.
 I am looking to be a good citizen on the internet and build the next generation of web applications.
 I strive to